elvishcostello/brit-lit/categories/_clothing/hats.md

- * Gloves
-* mufti

-Here's a list of common hats mentioned in British novels from the 19th and 20th centuries:

-**Men's Hats:**

 **Top Hat** - Tall, cylindrical formal hat worn for evening dress, weddings, and formal daytime occasions.
 Essential for gentlemen in Victorian and Edwardian society.

 **Bowler/Derby** - Hard felt hat with rounded crown.
 Worn by middle-class businessmen and city workers from the 1860s onwards; less formal than a top hat.